 I read it years ago, and she recommended making your own ketchup.
 I have to confess to being more than a little surprised when I learned there were people who made their own ketchup.
 Seriously?
 Isn’t that just a little over the top?

-Most store-bought barbecue sauces are vegetarian, but when you turn the bottle over and scan the ingredients list, they usually contain a lot of sugar.
+Most store-bought barbecue sauces are vegetarian or vegan, but when you turn the bottle over and scan the ingredients list, they usually contain a lot of sugar.
 And it’s hard to find one that doesn’t include the highly processed, highly controversial high fructose corn syrup.

 Isn’t it interesting that so many things are labeled sort of ambiguously.
 But with high fructose corn syrup, they come right out with it.
 High fructose.
 It’s right there in the name!

 But my BBQ sauce recipe is an alternative to highly processed sugar.
 It’s 100% natural, plant-based, sweet, delicious, and pretty easy to work with too.